Chainguard Libraries FAQ

 XZ Utils backdoor

-- Example of a supply chain issue with social engineering for maintainer rights
+• Example of a supply chain attack leveraging social engineering by a patient actor

 Other examples and resources